 String Quilting Patterns and Ideas

-The block we just assembled is one simple string pieced variation, but there are endless ways to make string quilts.
-Try a few other methods.
+The block assembled is one simple string-pieced variation, but there are endless ways to make string quilts.
+Try a few other methods:

 Continue to 7 of 7 below.